Photo by ethermoon on Flickr |

 4. SHIFT ATTENTION from CONTENT to MEANING

-Micro-circles, like other restorative practices, benefit from having meaning - not content - reflected, as people feel better understood this way.
+a.
+Gentle RemindersMicro-circles, like other restorative practices, benefit from having meaning - not content - reflected, as people feel better understood this way.
 While this is not always necessary for small disputes, I find it helpful when emotions are running high to gently guide everyone to reflecting more meaning.
 Some phrases that seem to increase the likelihood of meaning being reflected (with my kids) are:

 "What do you think she wants you to know underneath her words?"